Top 10 Ways To Use Washi Tape in Your Journal

 I used the Banners and Bunting stencil along with our bunting tape to create this cute page!

 Once you start using Washi tape it can be a little addictive… you then need to find storage for your tape!

 I have utilised an embroidery hoop to store my Washi tape.
 It keeps all the tape together in one place and they can still be used whilst on the hoop.

 10. Washi Tape Swatch!

 My final tip is to create a Bullet Journal spread dedicated to the lovely stuff!
 My Washi tape swatch spread is a Washi Washing Line!

 Having a sample of all of my tapes in one place, means I can use it to refer to in order to select the correct tape for a spread.

-So there you have my top ten ways to use Washi in your Bullet Journal!
+So there you have my top ten ways to use Washi tape in your Bullet Journal!

-Don’t forget to check out the range of Washi in our webshop.
+Don’t forget to check out the range of Washi tape in our shop.